roosterMAP/notes/blackhole.md

 u = t - r_\ast
 $$

 Carter instead uses the symbol $u$ and refers to it as retarded time, but the sign of his coordinate transformation matches what we would now call the ingoing or advanced coordinate.
-To avoid confusion, these notes will use the word *ingoing* and the variable $v$ throughout.
+To avoid confusion, these notes will also use the word *ingoing* and the variable $v$ throughout.

 Also, Carter does not refer to this as an Eddington-Finkelstein coordinate transformation.
 The modern terminology was not yet standard in the Kerr literature, so the transformation appears as part of the coordinate construction rather than under the name *Eddington-Finkelstein*.